 - submit official scores on the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE) or meet one of the exam waiver requirements;

 - submit official transcripts of all previous college work;

 - submit a current resume' or curriculum vita.

-The Master of Science in Management with a concentration in Organizational Leadership requires completion of a minimum of 33 semester hours.
+The Master of Science in Management with a concentration in Organizational Leadership requires completion of 33 semester hours.

-- complete a minimum of 33 semester hours as listed below.
-No more than 30 percent of the total degree hours dual-listed as undergraduate/graduate hours can be counted toward the degree;
+- complete 33 semester hours as listed below.
+No more than 30 percent of the total degree hours dual-listed as 5000-level undergraduate/graduate hours can be counted toward the degree;

-- successfully complete an applied project (MGMT 6800) in the last semester.
+- successfully complete an applied project (MGMT 6800) or an internship (MGMT 6990) in the last semester.

 Curriculum: Management, Organizational Leadership

 The Organizational Leadership concentration provides students with business and leadership skills that can be applied in a variety of leadership roles in business, government, and/or education.
 In addition to 12 hours of core management courses, the concentration requires 12 hours of courses in behavioral aspects of leadership, including two required courses: organizational development and leadership and motivation.
 Leadership concentration electives (6 hours) are selected from among the following courses: negotiation, current issues in management, organization behavior, and international management.
 Students will also elect 6 hours of courses in a professional area that relates to their career interests.